Even though going out on an adventure when it is freezing outside doesn’t sound very enticing, doing so can be an

 4. Patagonia R2 Jacket

-The R2 Jacket was exceptionally warm, directionally knit Polartec® Thermal Pro® fabric is breathable, compressible, wicks moisture and dries quickly.
-Polartec® Power Grid® on side panels, sleeves and cuffs improves fit, breathability and abrasion resistance.
+The R2 Jacket was exceptionally warm, directionally knit Polartec® Thermal Pro® fabric is breathable, compressible, wicks moisture, and dries quickly.
+Polartec® Power Grid® on side panels, sleeves, and cuffs improve fit, breathability, and abrasion resistance.

 Spiral-seam construction at cuff allows sleeves to push up easily without constricting forearms.
 One left chest pocket and two high handwarmer pockets have slim zip installs, clean-finished zipper garages, and are harness- and pack-compatible; two interior drop-in mesh pockets.

 5. Mountain Hardwear Monkey Man

 Known for its comfort and warmth, the Monkey Man is made from Polartec® High Loft™ fleece.
 We’ve now reimagined it in a sleeker, all-mountain silhouette.
 One of our most popular styles, we retained its lightweight thermal efficiency and super-soft hand while dialing down the loft for easier layering, less weight, and a more streamlined look.

 Strategically-zoned side panels maximize stretch and breathability where you need it most; they also wick moisture away and make the jacket easier to pack.

 - Fleece is not durable.
 It sheds and thins out over time.